This Is For

 This Is For is the fourth Korean studio album (ninth overall) by South Korean girl group Twice.
 It was released on July 11, 2025, through JYP Entertainment and Republic Records.
 The album consists of fourteen tracks, including lead single "This Is For" and five sub-unit tracks.
 It debuted at number one on the South Korean Circle Album Chart and number six on the US Billboard 200.
+Twice have been promoting the album on the tour of the same name since July 2025.

 Background and release

 Twice began teasing their fourth studio album on May 19, 2025, with the release of a teaser video titled "Intro: Four".
 The short clip features all nine members, each wearing a blue skirt with "Four" written across it.
 The album is the group's first Korean-language studio release since Formula of Love: O+T=<3 (2021).
 The album's release date and title were announced on May 21.
 Regarding the title This Is For, member Dahyun explained that it is a play on words that represents the release being the group's fourth full album, as well as a work "for everyone, and for our fans".

 On June 9, Twice announced the This Is For World Tour in support of the album.
 On June 26, the tracklist was revealed via their social media accounts, including five sub-unit tracks, similar to those in Formula of Love: O+T=<3.
 A few days prior, the group had shared nine solo tracks, one for each member, though none of these songs were included in the album.
+However, all nine solo tracks would later be on Ten: The Story Goes On.
 The album was released on July 11 alongside the music video for lead single "This Is For".
 The deluxe version of the album, released on July 14, includes an extended version of "This Is For" as well as "Takedown" from the KPop Demon Hunters soundtrack.